marcpickett/renovo-checkout-kata/README.md

-# renovo-checkout-kata
+# Renovo Checkout Kata
-WebAPI/Angular 2 scaffolding for checkout kata excercise used for job candidates.
+This repository is primarily used as an interview kata for our job candidates.
+It replicates our tech stack in a single Visual Studio solution, using ASP.NET WebAPI and Angular 2, running locally on IIS express.